CCHL Group is using Hive across 13 organisations and Christchurch City Council

 CCHL group runs some of the key infrastructure of Christchurch, including electricity delivery, the port, the airport, public transport, and recycling facilities that are critical to the regional economy.
-Hive (custom branded as "Te Whāriki” for this client) is helping CCHL to share talent, knowledge and new opportunities across 13 organisations.
+Hive (custom branded as "Te Whāriki” for this client) is helping CCHL to share talent, knowledge and new opportunities across 13 organisations and the Christchurch City Council.

 It all started with a few questions